-4.5 Tongue Weight
+4.4 Tongue Weight

 It is critical to have a portion of the trailer load carried by the tow vehicle.
-That is, the trailer tongue must exert a downward force on the hitch.
+That is, the trailer gooseneck must exert a downward force on the hitch.
 This is necessary for two reasons.
 First, the proper amount of tongue weight is necessary for the tow vehicle to be able to maintain control of the tow vehicle/trailer system.
 If, for example, the tongue exerts an upward pull on the hitch, instead of pushing down on it (because the trailer is overloaded behind its axle(s)), the rear wheel of the tow vehicle can lose traction or grip and cause loss of control.
 Also, even if there is some weight on the tongue, but not enough weight on the tongue, the trailer can become unstable at high speeds.
 Remember, the faster you go the more likely the trailer is to sway.

 If there is too much tongue weight, the tow vehicle is prone to jack-knife.
-The front wheels of the tow vehicle can be too lightly loaded and cause loss of steering control and traction, if the front wheels are driving.
+The front wheels of the tow vehicle can be too lightly loaded and cause loss of steering control.